DANA LYNN LOUIS

 Louis’ work has been exhibited and collected Internationally.
 Articles about her work have appeared in such periodicals as Sculpture Magazine, Artweek and the German magazine Glashaus.
 Lewis and Clark College also published a book on Louis’ work aligned with a major solo exhibition entitled “Clearing” in 2014.
 Louis has received awards from The Pollack Krasner Foundation, the Regional Arts and Culture Council, the Ford Family Foundation, and the Oregon Arts Commission.
-Her Artist in residency Awards include: The Museum of Glass in Tacoma Washington, Bullseye Glass Factory, Ohio State University, Oregon College of Art and Craft, Sitka Center for Art and Ecology, and THREAD a project of the Joseph and Anni Albers Foundation in Senegal, West Africa.
+Her Artist in residency Awards include: The Museum of Glass in Tacoma Washington, Bullseye Glass Factory, Ohio State University, Oregon College of Art and Craft, Sitka Center for Art and Ecology, and THREAD a project of the Josef and Anni Albers Foundation in Senegal, West Africa.

 Louis has a BA from the University of Wisconsin, Madison in Art and Education, and an MFA from the Ohio State University.
 She lives in Portland, Oregon.
 Louis is represented by Russo Lee Gallery in Portland Oregon and Friesen Gallery in Sun Valley Idaho.

-This project is dedicated to the women of Sinthian, Senegal where I created this work while in an artist residency at Thread, a project of the Joseph and Anni Albers Foundation.
+This project is dedicated to the women of Sinthian, Senegal where I created this work while in an artist residency at Thread, a project of the Josef and Anni Albers Foundation.
 Given this incredibly challenging time on our planet politically and environmentally, I feel the potential of extending our hearts and minds on the ground.
 I firmly believe that making the type of connections such as those possible at Thread is one way in which we can attempt to heal the social and environmental destructive forces of today.